BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 This functionality is implemented considerably better in BigCommerce than in some competing products.

-For example, while Shopify allows you to create custom fields and give users the option to upload files, it’s a fiddly process involving adding ‘line item properties’ to your code.
+For example, while Shopify allows you to create custom fields and give users the option to upload files, I found it to be a fiddly process involving adding ‘line item properties’ to your code.

 Squarespace allows you to create a custom field easily enough, but doesn’t facilitate file uploads.